 Force Majeure Event is included in the Agreement as a Termination Event under Section 5(b) of the Agreement.
 In brief, a Force Majeure Event is triggered if a party or its Credit Support Provider is prevented from making or receiving payment or delivery under a Transaction, or any payment that is due under Section 6(e) in respect of an Early Termination Date, by virtue of a force majeure or an act of state.
 A Force Majeure Event is also triggered if the relevant event has made it impossible or impracticable for a party to perform.

 Whether or not an event constitutes a force majeure is a matter of judicial interpretation.
-Consequently the Working Group decided that it would be unhelpful to specify the types of events that would fall within the definition of force majeure and that it would be preferable to rely instead on the interpretation of this term under established principles of English law and New York law as appropriate.
+Consequently, the Working Group decided that it would be unhelpful to specify the types of events that would fall within the definition of force majeure and that it would be preferable to rely instead on the interpretation of this term under established principles of English law and New York law as appropriate.
 The inclusion of acts of state in Section 5(b)(vi) is intended to address actions by sovereign states, such as a foreign invasion, that may not fall within the scope of Illegality.

 The wording also provides that the impracticability of performance would be sufficient to constitute a Force Majeure Event.
 It is contemplated that certain events that would affect a party's ability to perform, such as the effect on a party's payment obligation of a disruption to the local settlement system resulting from a natural disaster, could be capable of being overcome (for example by physically delivering cash), although performance in such circumstances would be unreasonably onerous.
 It was therefore agreed that if performance of the relevant obligation would be impracticable, this would constitute a Force Majeure Event.
 A party affected by the relevant event is however under an obligation to use all reasonable efforts (without incurring a loss) up to the end of the waiting period to try to overcome the inability of performance.